remphan1618/Red/vastai-entrypoint-provisioning-onstart-guide.md

-# Guide: Understanding Vast.ai Provisioning, Entrypoint, and On-Start Script Options (with Real Project Examples)
+# VAST.AI Entrypoint and Provisioning Guide

 Vast.ai provides several mechanisms to configure and initialize your cloud container environments.
 It's important to know how each option works, what they're best suited for, and how you can leverage them using practical examples—such as those from your own project.